 Once the pandemic is over, the world will be divided into Pre-coronavirus and Post-coronavirus stages.
 There is no such industry or sector which is not struggling to indemnify the COVID-19 impact.

 Businesses have been working for months to formulate a strategy to deal with the financial losses and widthwise during the pandemic.
 Even content marketing has been drastically hit with the consequences.

 Content Marketing faced considerable problems in the initial stages due to the COVID-19 impact

 When the pandemic started, almost all the countries had to declare lockdown to control the spread.
-This resulted in companies facing substantial financial losses and the paucity of human resources.
+This resulted in companies facing substantial financial losses and a paucity of human resources.
 In the initial stages, the content marketing sectors struggled to thrive in the rapidly changing market due to the COVID-19 impact.

 However, no one knew what was to be done in such a situation.
-The content marketing sector had become a trial and error system where businesses were trying to get projects from different clients, even at low prices, to keep the work going.
+The content marketing sector had become a trial-and-error system where businesses were trying to get projects from different clients, even at low prices, to keep the work going.

 Consequently, such businesses were not getting customers because there was no investment in content marketing to make their products and services marketable.
 However, every coin has two sides.